MaartenBrijker/project/DESIGN.md

 SQL will be used to store each sound and its values.
 Each sound will have a seperate row.
 And each effect on a seperate column with its value for the specific sound.

 # information
-Maarten Brijker
+Maarten Brijker/
-10440682
+10440682\
-iOS app
+iOS app\
-programmeerproject
+programmeerproject\